-A background check and/or drug screen is required by clinical agencies before a student attends a clinical practicum.
+Clinical agencies require a background check and drug screen before a student attends a clinical practicum.
 Students must accept clinical sites as assigned by the College instructor.
-Students' failure to consent to background checks, drug screens, or release of personal information will result in failure of placement in a clinical facility, thereby causing the student to be unable to complete the program
+Students' failure to consent to background checks, drug screens, or release of personal information will result in failure of placement in a clinical facility, thereby causing the student to be unable to complete the program.

-The College uses several companies to secure criminal background checks and drug screens.
-Students are responsible for securing their own background checks (scheduling and cost).
-Students will receive an instruction sheet outlining the steps to obtain a background check and a drug screen.
+The College uses several companies to secure criminal background checks, drug screens, and immunization trackers.
+Students are responsible for securing their background checks (scheduling and cost).
+Students will receive an instruction sheet outlining the steps to obtain a background check, a drug screen, and an immunization tracker.
 Each clinical site is responsible for reviewing student background checks and drug screens.
-Augusta Technical College does not assume any responsibility for evaluation of background checks and drug screens.
+Augusta Technical College does not assume any responsibility for the evaluation of background checks and drug screens.
 The designated representative at the clinical site will make the final decision related to background checks and drug screens.
 Students who cannot attend clinical because of issues within their background check or drug screen will not be able to complete the program requirements.
 College faculty members do not handle, deliver, or review drug screen results.
-A background check will be completed if there is a break in enrollment.
+A second background check or drug screen will need to be completed if there is a break in enrollment.